alyzs/docker-devstack/README.md

 # docker-devstack
 Development Stack

-A server stack containing nginx/uwsgi/sshd running inside supervisor.
+A server stack containing nginx/uwsgi/sshd.

+Default version (latest):

+    The default version runs under s6.

+Alterate Version (supervisor):

+    An alternate version installs and runs under supervisor.

     The sample scripts in /supervisor implements a hello app.

     To run the sample hellp app:

         docker run -p 80:80 alyz/devstack

     Then open http://localhost on any browser.